fragcolor-xyz/shards/docs/docs/contribute/docs/contributing-changes.md

 # Contributing changes

-Fragcolor documentation exists under the [/docs](https://github.com/fragcolor-xyz/chainblocks/tree/devel/docs) folder of the Chainblocks repository.
+Fragcolor documentation exists under the [/docs](https://github.com/fragcolor-xyz/shards/tree/devel/docs) folder of the Shards repository.

 This guide will get you started with contributing documentation changes to Fragcolor projects.
 We'll use the GitHub Desktop (GD) to deal with git as GD is easier to use than the git command line.